Buying toys for kids online is convenient — but be wary of toys that shouldn’t get near kids. Here are some of the most dangerous toys for kids.

 A “Pull Along Zebra,” with a cord about 21-inches long.
 Babies and toddlers could strangle themselves with it.

 Hasbro recommends Jurassic World Velociraptor Claws for children as young as 4.
 Younger kids could be exposed to loose parts that could cause choking.
-Oh, and children using the claws as weapons — the purpose of claws — could easily get them in a sibling’s eyes
+Oh, and children using the claws as weapons — the purpose of claws — could easily get them in a sibling’s eyes.

-This list doesn’t exhaust all the dangerous toys on the market, note the authors, Joan Siff and James Swartz — it’s a guide to the kinds of dangers you might see.
+This list doesn’t exhaust all the most dangerous toys for kids on the market, note the authors, Joan Siff and James Swartz — it’s a guide to the kinds of dangers you might see.
 The two attorneys have been presenting a “10 Worst Toys” list since 1991; many of the toys they zeroed in on were recalled by the Consumer Product Safety Commission (CPSC) or pulled off the shelves by manufacturers.

 If you’re not sure if your child is old enough for a toy (or younger siblings could grab it), be cautious.
 The CPSC offers detailed recommendations of toys appropriate for small children and for kids ages 6 through 12.